RoamGuru Roam Guru

 The Parlement de Bretagne (Place du Parlement de Bretagne, GPS: 48.1086°N, 1.6786°W) is impossible to miss—a massive classical palace dominating the square that shares its name.
 Built between 1618 and 1655 by Salomon de Brosse (who also designed the Luxembourg Palace in Paris), it housed the parliament of Brittany until the Revolution.

 The building burned in 1994 during restoration work.
-I remember seeing the footage on television—flames consuming the roof that had stood for three centuries.
+I remember seeing the footage as a teenager—flames consuming the roof that had stood for three centuries.
 The restoration took ten years.
 What you see today is a reconstruction, though they used traditional techniques and materials where possible.
 The woodwork in the Grand'Chambre is new but carved by artisans using 17th-century methods.
+There's something powerful about that: a building destroyed by accident, rebuilt by choice, carrying its own scar tissue.

 You can only visit on guided tours organized by the tourist office.
-Tours run Tuesday-Saturday, typically at 2:30 PM and 4:00 PM, though schedules vary.
+Tours run Tuesday-Saturday, typically at 2:30 PM and 4:00 PM, though schedules vary seasonally.
 Entry costs €7 for adults, €5 for students and seniors.
 The tour lasts about an hour and covers the history of the building, the Breton legal system, and the 1994 fire.
 The guide I had was a law student who clearly loved this building.
 Her enthusiasm made the tour.
+She spoke about the Salle des Pas Perdus (Hall of Lost Steps) with the affection most people reserve for childhood homes.

 Parc du Thabor: The Green Heart